madprops/airc/README.md

 ---

-`all`: Normal users might be able to use some commands, depending on how the bot is configured.
+Normal users might be able to use some commands, depending on how the bot is configured.

 If `allow_mod` is set to `all`, anybody is able to change the bot's instructions.